Calling Test

 3. Stop Performing for God

-You do not read the Bible to earn God's approval.
+God doesn't love you more when you have a good devotional streak and less when you miss a week.
+His love isn't earned; it's given.
+You don't read the Bible to earn His approval.
 You read it because you already have it and want to know the One who gave it.

 4. Find Honest Community

-You need people who tell the truth about their own struggles.
-Not a performance-based small group where everyone pretends.
-A real community where failure is met with grace, not judgment.
+You need people who tell the truth about their own struggles — not a performance-based small group where everyone pretends.
+Real community where failure is met with grace, not judgment.
+If you don't have that, look for it.
+It exists, and it usually doesn't show up in the loudest rooms.

 5. Celebrate Progress, Not Perfection